eshwen/macOS-setup/docs/programs/homebrew.md

 Typically, the `--cask` option is used when you want to install GUI applications.
 Certain packages like `handbrake` can operate solely on the command line.
 So in that case, just doing `brew install handbrake` would install the _formula_ (the CLI-only version), where `brew install --cask handbrake` will install the GUI application that sits in my `Applications` folder.

 For any issues with opening these programs, see <https://support.apple.com/en-gb/guide/mac-help/mh40616/mac>.

-The manpage is at <https://docs.brew.sh/Manpage>, containing a bunch of useful commands like `autoremove` (to remove unused dependencies).

 ## Updating